TracyLuu/template/test_070120/notes.md

 ### Notes:
-Saving this before I implement the grid system on the second and third product descriptions... *fingers crossed it goes well!*
+In this set I implement the grid system on the second and third product descriptions...
+It created more issues which I will fix on later versions... *fingers crossed it goes well!*

 # Idea:
 - Have overlapping layers to remove the gap between 1 against 2&3